 More than 80 million Americans have received their stimulus check payment of $1,200 from the Internal Revenue Services (IRS) to aid them financially through the coronavirus pandemic.
 This came after the government approved a $2 trillion relief package to counter the economic setbacks of the crisis.

-The IRS started sending the $1,200 payments as early as mid-April and now, as we enter May, not everyone who is eligible has received their check, and not everyone who has received a check knows what it’s for.
-And remember, the deadline is very close.
+The IRS started sending the $1,200 payments as early as mid-April and now, and now we find ourselves in May with not everyone who is eligible having received their check, and not everyone who has received a check knowing what it is for.

 You might have heard the payment called a 'recovery rebate', instead of a stimulus check.
 That’s because it’s technically a tax credit that is set to appear on the return you'll file for the 2020-21 tax year.